Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Intelligent tolling systems

 Modern toll systems don’t require drivers to stop and pay a fee with exact change.
-How?
-They use computer vision to dynamically collect payments, identify violators, and analyze traffic flow.
+Because they use computer vision to dynamically collect payments, identify violators and analyze traffic flow.

 How Intellias helped German automaker innovate with the advanced driver assistance system